Hilary, one of our secretaries at work gave me this recipe.

 - Grease and base-line the sponge tins.

-- Allow to beat for about 2 mins until it is light and a pale brown colour
+- Beat for 3-4 minutes until it is a pale brown colour.

-- Put in the oven and bake for 25 mins until it is well risen, the sides of the cake have shrunk slightly from the edge of the tin, and when you push it down gently with a finger, it bounces back.
+- Put in the oven and bake for 25 mins or until the sponges are well risen, the sides of the cake have shrunk slightly from the edge of the tin, and when you push it down gently with a finger, it bounces back.

 - Remove from the oven and allow to sit for about 5-10 mins